tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/thermalHydraulics.md

 ## Turbulence properties

 <div class="border-box" style='padding:0.1em; margin-left: 4em;  margin-right: 8em;  border: 1px solid gray; background-color:#f2f3fa; color:#05134a'>
-<b>For the user: the *turbulenceProperties* dictionary</b>
+<b>The *turbulenceProperties* dictionary</b>

 The *turbulenceProperties* dictionary can be found under *constant/fluidRegion/*.
 It is a standard OpenFOAM dictionary that allows defining the turbulence model to be used.
+<br><br>When clear-fluid simulations (i.e., without porous zones) are performed, on can used the standard kEpsilon model of OpenFOAM.
+<br><br>When porous zones are present in the simulation, it is reccomended to use *porousKEpsilon* (see *porousKEpsilon.H*).
+The only difference w.r.t. the standard k-epsilon model is that it forces k and epsilon to equilibrium values inside the porous zones.
+These equilibium values can be set in the *porousKepsionProperties* sub-dictionary.
+Please notice that a porous medium simulation using the equilibium values of k and epsilon for the sub-scale structure (viz., the values inside a fuel sub-channel) would entail the risk of an unstable solution.
+This is due to the fact that the turbulent viscosity will be that of the sub-scale structure, and  thus potentially not enough to stabilize a solution on the length scale of the coarse mesh.
+To address this problem, one can define the keyword DhStruct in *constant/fluidRegion/phaseProperties/dragModels.(nameOfPhase).structure.(nameOfCellZones)*.
+This keyword defines the hydraulic diameter of the whole porous structure (viz., the dimension of the assembly, if using baffles to model wrappers, or of the entire core).
+The code uses it to make sure the turbulent viscosity results in a laminar Reynolds number (defaulted to 500).
+<br><br>While some approaches to model k and epsilon for two-phase flow simulations are presently included in the code.
+In particular, the Lahey model (see *LaheyKEpsilon.H*) and a mixture model (see *mixtureKEpsilon.H*) can be uses for clear-fluids, or for mixed clear-fluid and porous-medium simulations when in case of strongly advective two-phase flow scenarios where turbulent mixing mat be neglected.
+In addition, as simple extension of the *porousKEpsilon* model has been implemented that allows to correct the turbulent intensity using a term that is proportional to the fraction of the other phase (see *porousKEpsilon2PhaseCorrected.H*).

-One can find a detailed, commented example in the tutorial [3D_SmallESFR](https://gitlab.com/foam-for-nuclear/GeN-Foam/-/tree/master/Tutorials/3D_SmallESFR/rootCase/constant/fluidRegion/turbulenceProperties).
+<br><br>One can find a detailed, commented example for a porous one-phase simulation in the tutorial
+[3D_SmallESFR](https://gitlab.com/foam-for-nuclear/GeN-Foam/-/tree/master/Tutorials/3D_SmallESFR/rootCase/constant/fluidRegion/turbulenceProperties).
 </p>
 </div>